MrYsLab/pseudo-microbit/docs/mfs.md

-The microfs utility is used to interact with the limited file system provided by MicroPython on the BBC micro:bit.
-It is invoked using the command names **_ufs._**
+The microfs utility interacts with the limited file system provided by MicroPython on the BBC micro:bit.
+It is invoked using the command named _ufs_.

 ## Attention Linux Users